Saccharomyces cerevisiae: Virulence of different strains

 Not all strains of Saccharomyces cerevisiae are equally virulent towards humans.
 Most environmental strains are not capable of growing at temperatures above 35 °C (i. e. at temperatures of living body of humans and other mammalian).
 Virulent strains, however, are capable of growing at least above 37 °C and often up to 39 °C (rarely up to 42 °C).
-Some industrial strains are also capable of growing above 37 °C. European Food Safety Authority (as of 2017) requires that all S. cerevisiae strains capable of growth above 37 °C that are added to the food or feed chain in viable form must, as to be qualified presumably safe, show no resistance to antimycotic drugs used for treatment of yeast infections.
+Some industrial strains are also capable of growing above 37 °C. The European Food Safety Authority has required that all S. cerevisiae strains capable of growth above 37 °C that are added to the food or feed chain in viable form must, to be qualified as presumably safe, show no resistance to antimycotic drugs used for treatment of yeast infections.

-The ability to grow at elevated temperatures is an important factor for strain's virulence but not the sole one.
+The ability to grow at elevated temperatures is an important factor for a strain's virulence but not the sole one.

-Other traits that are usually believed to be associated with virulence are: ability to produce certain enzymes such as proteinase and phospholipase, invasive growth (i.e. growth with intrusion into the nutrient medium), ability to adhere to mammalian cells, ability to survive in the presence of hydrogen peroxide (that is used by macrophages to kill foreign microorganisms in the body) and other abilities allowing the yeast to resist or influence immune response of the host body.
-Ability to form branching chains of cells, known as pseudohyphae is also sometimes said to be associated with virulence, though some research suggests that this trait may be common to both virulent and non-virulent strains of Saccharomyces cerevisiae.
+Other traits that are usually believed to be associated with virulence are: ability to produce certain enzymes such as proteinase and phospholipase, invasive growth (i.e. growth with intrusion into the nutrient medium), ability to adhere to mammalian cells, ability to survive in the presence of hydrogen peroxide (used by white blood cells to kill foreign microorganisms in the body), and other abilities allowing the yeast to resist or influence immune response of the host body.
+Ability to form branching chains of cells, known as pseudohyphae, is also sometimes said to be associated with virulence, though some research suggests that this trait may be common to both virulent and non-virulent strains of Saccharomyces cerevisiae.